×

 All about Norite and Aplite Properties

 Know all about Norite and Aplite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite and Aplite belong to Igneous Rocks.Texture of Norite is Phaneritic whereas that of Aplite is Granular, Graphic.
 Norite appears Veined and Shiny and Aplite appears Veined or Pebbled.
-The luster of Norite is not available while that of Aplite is dull to pearly to subvitreous.
+The luster of Norite is while that of Aplite is dull to pearly to subvitreous.
 Norite is available in dark grey to black colors whereas Aplite is available in black, grey, orange, pink, white colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Aplite are curling, gemstone, laboratory bench tops, small sculptures, tombstones.